Hungary’s retail sector posts first monthly growth in three months

-Retail sales in Hungary fell 7.8% y/y in June (chart), dropping for the seven months in a row as households remained cautious amid the EU’s highest inflation rate, the Central Statistics Office (KSH) said on August 4.
+Retail sales in Hungary fell 7.8% y/y in June (chart), dropping for the seventh month in a row as households remained cautious amid the EU’s highest inflation rate, the Central Statistics Office (KSH) said on August 4.
 The calendar-adjusted data showed an 8.3% contraction, but the monthly data could offer a silver lining with a 0.7% growth compared to May that could signal a turnaround.
 Retail sales in the first half plummeted 10.3% y/y.

 Retail sales fell in all major categories in June.
 In absolute terms, turnover reached HUF1.56 trillion (€4.0bn), up 9.2% y/y below the 20%+ inflation rate during the period.
 As in the previous month, food sales accounted for 49% of the total, non-food sales for 35% and sales at petrol stations for 16%.